Working class students should not fixate on Oxbridge, says social mobility tsar

 Working class students shouldn’t fixate on getting into Oxbridge but instead celebrate on “smaller steps”, according to the Government’s social mobility tsar.

-Katharine Birbalsingh will use her inaugural speech as chair of the Social Mobility Commission to argue that the UK needs a radical shift in how it views social mobility, where too often it has been defined as a caretaker’s daughter going to Oxbridge, for example.
+Katharine Birbalsingh used her inaugural speech as chair of the Social Mobility Commission to argue that the UK needs a radical shift in how it views social mobility, where too often it has been defined as a caretaker’s daughter going to Oxbridge, for example.

-And she is expected to say social mobility should not focus only on “rags-to-riches”, as well as arguing that widening access to university hasn’t always helped.
+And she said social mobility should not focus only on “rags-to-riches”, as well as arguing that widening access to university hasn’t always helped.

 But who is Katharine Birbalsingh, where did she go to university and what’s been said about social mobility?